CarmackMo/LightweightGameEngine/README.md

 ![Architecture](Images/Docs/Architecture.png)

 + **[1]:** the job system utilizes an `unordered_map` to keep track of all job queues.
-Each job queue map element stores a pointer a `JobQueueManager` object as the value, while the key type employed in the job queue map is `HashedString`, which serves as the unique identifier of each job queue.
+Each job queue map element stores a pointer to a `JobQueueManager` object as the value, while the key type employed in the job queue map is `HashedString`, which serves as the unique identifier of each job queue.

 + **[2]:** job queue is serves as the fundamental unit for job scheduling in the job system.
 Each job queue manages multiple job runners, which serve as the fundamental units responsible for job execution within the job queue.